April 20, 2020: Important update regarding the novel coronavirus (COVID-19) pandemic

 Pharmacy professionals must adhere to the Safeguarding our Communities Act, 2015.
 Specific guidelines for dispensing fentanyl patches are outlined in the Fact Sheet: Patch-for- Patch Fentanyl Return Program.

 G. Harm Reduction

 Naloxone is a potentially lifesaving medication indicated for use in opioid overdose.
 Since naloxone is classified as a Schedule II drug, pharmacists should ensure they act in accordance with NAPRA Supplemental Standards of Practice for Schedule II and III drugs when dispensing naloxone.
-Pharmacy professionals can refer to the Guidance for Pharmacy Professionals when Dispensing or Selling Naloxone for specific guidelines and education requirements.
+Pharmacy professionals can refer to information about Dispensing, Selling or Providing Naloxone for specific guidelines and education requirements.

 Opioid Agonist Treatment (OAT)

 Buprenorphine/naloxone and methadone play an important role in treatment of opioid use disorder because they are opioid agonists which cause little to no euphoria.
 A pharmacist should have the necessary knowledge and training to provide OAT.
 This includes sufficient knowledge of: